 <errordetails>Details goes here</errordetails>

-Root node of XLM file will be inside root node there will be a sub node which will get duplicated for each error.
-For each error, library will generate a node will all the below listed details in XML file.
+Root node of XLM file will be inside root node.
+There will be a sub node which will get duplicated for each error.
+For each error, library will generate a node with all the below listed details in XML file.
 Next to last error node.
-So for each error there will be a seaprate ERROR node.
+So for each error, there will be a separate ERROR node.

-Each fields of the above XML file is descibed below:
+Each field of the above XML file is descibed below:

 There will be a CS library file where we will write all functionality for error handling and writing errors into XML file.

-WriteError(), there will be 2 overloaded methods for same functions with diff. parameters.
+WriteError(), there will be 2 overloaded methods for same functions with different parameters.

 public class errorHandler